HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 In a subgroup analysis of UltlMMa-1 and UltlMMa-2

-ON AVERAGE, PATIENTS WITH MODERATE TO SEVERE PLAQUE PSORIASIS EXPERIENCED IMPROVEMENT IN CHALLENGING BODY AREAS: SCALP, PALMOPLANTAR, AND NAIL PSORIASIS3
+ON AVERAGE, PATIENTS WITH MODERATE TO SEVERE PLAQUE PSORIASIS EXPERIENCED MEAN IMPROVEMENT IN HIGH IMPACT AREAS: SCALP, PALMOPLANTAR, AND NAIL PSORIASIS5

-IN AN INTEGRATED SUBANALYSIS OF UltIMMa-1 & -2 PATIENTS
+IN AN INTEGRATED SUBANALYSIS OF UltIMMa-1 AND UltIMMa-2 PATIENTS AT WEEK 52 (LOCF)5

 94%